 Decolonisation - turning back the clock?

-The theme of the 2017 DEFSA Conference is "Decolonise!".
-As educators select their research topics, this website will be publishing various perspectives and opinions to initiate discussions and ideas.
+The theme of the 2017 DEFSA Conference is "Decolonise!"
 If you have an appropriate "blog post" or article for this website, please contact firstname.lastname@example.org.

 South Africans have been appalled during 2016 by images of graduates “begging” for jobs at traffic lights.
 Their pleas are a stark depiction of the country’s grave youth unemployment crisis.
 This, and the broader economic crunch, has probably at least partly driven the student protests that began in early 2015.